-However, Taylor, Taylor and Hobson was in many ways crucial to the development of this new industrial revolution in that they pushed the known boundaries and in doing so opened up new areas for commercial exploitation.
+Taylor, Taylor and Hobson was in many ways crucial to the development of this new industrial revolution in that they pushed the known boundaries in manufacturing and in doing so opened up new areas for commercial exploitation.
 The company became involved in the design and production of machinery that enabled a new level of scientific precision in manufacture.
-Whilst other manufacturers worked to one thousandth of an inch, the Taylor brothers now took as their unit the ten-thousandth of an inch.
+Whilst other manufacturers worked to one thousandth of an inch, the Taylor brothers now took as their unit the ten-thousandth of an inch, pushing the boundaries of existing precision engineering.
 With time, the machine tool side of the business was to become as important as the optical side, with a range of precision measuring instruments that were unique worldwide.
 Taylor, Taylor and Hobson also pioneered new methods of mass production at their Leicester factory, that enabled them to mass produce camera lenses of such quality that they acquired a commanding position here and abroad.

 The company was also fortunate that William Taylor was an engineering genius and his wide interests allowed the company to expand the range of products it manufactured.
 A case in point is the dimpled golf ball.
 Advised by his doctor to take up golf to relax, William Taylor instead conducted numerous experiments using a wind tunnel to improve the distance a golf ball could be struck.
 His experiments led to the manufacture of the modern dimpled golf ball.